Username-0605/git-workshop/WorkshopTasks.md

 8. **Branch.** Make a new branch, and commit some changes on it.
 Swap back to original branch

+This is the change I will make on the branch

 * `git branch <branchname>`
 * then: `git checkout <branchname>`
 * Or: `git checkout -b <branchname>` (does both at same time)